-The Board is responsible for identifying, measuring, managing, monitoring and reporting (IMMMR) on AIPL's full spectrum of current and future risks facing the business whilst achieving its strategic objectives.
+The Board is responsible for AIPL's full spectrum of current and future risks facing the business whilst achieving its strategic objectives.
 The appropriate oversight activities underpinned by people, processes, systems and external factors (e.g. suppliers) are developed and embedded to adequately meet business strategic goals and minimise losses to an acceptable residual risk exposure level.

-AIPL monitors the health of the business by comparing data results (leading and lagging) - for example, risk events, indicators and review results - to appetite limits and strategic targets.
+AIPL monitors the health of the business by comparing data results (leading and lagging) - for example, risk events and indicators-to appetite limits and strategic targets.
 Issues and related root causes identified are used by the Board to assess the residual risk exposure of the business.
-Exposures exceeding appetite are prioritised for resolution requiring senior management to decide how to responsibly allocate resources (capital, liquidity, people and knowhow).
+Exposures exceeding appetite are prioritised for resolution using rigorous issue and remediation processes.

 The progress of remediation is monitored by the Board to identify early any activities that are not on track.
-In such instances, the Board is required to decide how to best bring the risk back within appetite in a timely manner (e.g. additional allocation of resources, tactical or short-term solutions until remediation is completed, etc.).
+In such instances, the Board is required to decide how to best manage the risk exposure (e.g. additional allocation of resources, tactical or short-term solutions until remediation is completed, etc.).